jpincas/ghost/README.md

 - Go installed and environment variables correctly configured
 - A Postgres database server (local or remote) to which you can connect
+- Bower installed and correctly configured (to install admin panel dependencies)

 ### Step 1: Install EcoSystem